talkable/talkable-docs/source/api_v2/origins.rst

 their |friend| has purchased a product in the brick and mortar store, or attended an in-person appointment.

-* Talkable’s :ref:`standard front-end <integration/custom/overview>`
+* Talkable's :ref:`standard front-end <integration/standard_integration/overview>`
-  integration captures an initial ‘on-site’ signup event if there is one.
+  integration captures an initial 'on-site' signup event if there is one.

 * For Talkable to reward the |advocate| after the in-person |friend| store purchase, or appointment attendance, the Company must pass the in-store